Extensions of Veech groups I: A hyperbolic action: Definitions and background

 We will need the following criterion for hyperbolicity, which is an easy modification of one due to Masur--Schleimer \cite[Theorem 3.11]{MS:disks}, see also \cite[Proposition~3.1]{Bowditch:Hyp}.
 For the statement, given a metric space $\Omega$ and designated subsets $L(x,y)\subseteq \Omega$ for each pair $x,y\in \Omega$, we say that the subsets $L(x,y)$ \emph{form $\delta$--slim triangles} if for all $x,y,z\in\Omega$ we have $L(x,y)\subseteq N_\delta(L(x,z)\cup L(z,y))$.
 So, by definition, a geodesic metric space is hyperbolic if the set of geodesics form slim triangles.

-\begin{prop}[Guessing geodesics] Suppose $\Omega$ is a path metric space, $\Upsilon \subset \Omega$ an $R$--dense subset for some $R > 0$, and $\delta \ge 0$ a constant such that for all pairs $x,y \in \Upsilon$ there are rectifiably path-connected sets $L(x,y) \subset \Omega$ containing $x,y$ satisfying the properties: \begin{enumerate} \item the $L(x,y)$ form $\delta$--slim triangles, and \item if $x,y \in \Upsilon$ have $d(x,y)\le 3R$, then the diameter of $L(x,y)$ is at most $\delta$. \end{enumerate} Then $\Omega$ is hyperbolic. \end{prop} \begin{proof} For the special case of a graph $\mathcal G$ with $\Upsilon$ the $1$--dense set of vertices and the subsets $L(x,y)$ connected subgraphs, this statement is precisely the criterion of Bowditch \cite[Proposition~3.1]{Bowditch:Hyp}.
+\begin{prop}[Guessing geodesics] Suppose $\Omega$ is a path metric space, $\Upsilon \subset \Omega$ an $R$--dense subset for some $R > 0$, and $\delta \ge 0$ a constant such that for all pairs $x,y \in \Upsilon$ there are rectifiably path-connected sets $L(x,y) \subset \Omega$ containing $x,y$ satisfying the properties: \begin{enumerate} \item the $L(x,y)$ form $\delta$--slim triangles, and \item if $x,y \in \Upsilon$ have $d(x,y)\le 3R$, then the diameter of $L(x,y)$ is at most $\delta$. \end{enumerate} Then there exists $\delta'$, depending only on $R$ and $\delta$, so that $\Omega$ is $\delta'$--hyperbolic.
+Moreover, any geodesic connecting $x,y$ has Hausdorff distance at most $\delta'$ to $L(x,y)$. \end{prop} \begin{proof} For the special case of a graph $\mathcal G$ with $\Upsilon$ the $1$--dense set of vertices and the subsets $L(x,y)$ connected subgraphs, this statement is precisely the criterion of Bowditch \cite[Proposition~3.1]{Bowditch:Hyp}.
 To translate this criterion for graphs into the condition we have here, we construct the graph $\mathcal G$ from Proposition~\ref{P:graph approximation} and prove that $\mathcal G$ is hyperbolic; this suffices since $\mathcal G$ is quasi-isometric to $\Omega$.

 Let $g \colon \Omega \to \Upsilon$ be a map fixing $\Upsilon$ and assigning to $x\in \Omega$ some point of $\Upsilon$ within distance $R$ of $x$.
 Note that we will think of elements of $\Upsilon$ as contained both in $\mathcal G$ and in $\Omega$.
 For $x,y \in \Upsilon$, let $\mathscr{L}(x,y)$ be the span of $g(L(x,y))$; that is, the largest subgraph whose vertex set is precisely $g(L(x,y))$.
 Since $L(x,y)$ is rectifiably path connected, given any two points $w,w' \in L(x,y)$, there is a rectifiable path connecting them.
 Partition this path into subpaths of length at most $R$, at points $w = w_0,w_1,\ldots,w_n = w'$.
 Thus $d_\Omega(w_i,w_{i+1}) \leq R$, and so $d_\Omega(g(w_i),g(w_{i+1})) \leq 3R$, ensuring that $g(w_i)$ and $g(w_{i+1})$ are adjacent in $\mathcal G$.
 Consequently, $w = w_0$ is connected by a path of length $n$ to $w' = w_n$ in $\mathcal G$ with all vertices in $g(L(x,y))$, and hence $\mathscr L(x,y)$ is connected.